 Top 15 Late Stage Venture Capital Firms to Watch

-To help you prepare, our team has curated this overview of prominent late-stage VC firms.
-Use this guide to get familiar with the key investors in growth stage venture capital before you begin outreach and start your fundraise with confidence.
+To help you prepare, our team at Rho has compiled this overview of prominent late-stage VC firms.
+Use this guide to get familiar with potential partners before you begin outreach and to better inform your fundraising strategy.

 Key Takeaways

-• Prominent investors in this space include Franklin Templeton, Norwest Venture Partners, General Catalyst, and StepStone Group, all notable backers of growing businesses.
+• Top late-stage investors like Franklin Templeton, Norwest Venture Partners, General Catalyst, and StepStone Group back growing companies with proven traction.

-• If you are raising or have just closed a round, Rho Capital connects you to non-dilutive funding such as venture debt, credit lines, and revenue-based financing; once funded, the Rho platform provides FDIC-insured accounts, corporate cards with up to 2% cashback, automated bill pay, and spend controls to manage your capital.
+• If you’re raising or have just closed a round, Rho’s platform gives you FDIC-insured accounts, corporate cards with up to 2% cashback, automated bill pay, spend controls, and real-time accounting integrations.

 What is Late Stage Venture Capital?